 DEAR also supports defining virtual intermediate products of production operations for use in later operations.
 Such intermediate products can be reflected in the Production BOM to increase accuracy in production reporting and transparency for the production process.
 See Using Inputs and Outputs - Intermediate or semi-finished products.
 It is recommended to understand how finished products are used before moving on to intermediate products.

-- Getting Started with Production Module (required)
+- Getting Started with Advanced Manufacturing Module (required)